just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Caesar-Cipher-App.rst

     <br/>

-.. fillintheblank:: repl-mcsp-6-5-2
+.. fillintheblank:: mcsp-6-5-2
     :casei:

-    Encrypt the word alphabet using a Caesar <span class="hover vocab yui-wk-div" data-id='cipher'>cipher</span> with a shift of 3.
+    Encrypt the word alphabet using a Caesar cipher with a shift of 3.
 Type your answer into the Textbox.  |blank|

     - :doskdehw: That's right!
 With a Caesar shift of 3, the 'alphabet' is encrypted into 'doskdehw'.
       :x: You're not quite there, yet.
 Give it another try; with a little more work you can figure this out!